-Related to the disorders of the brain, spinal cord, or general nervous system.
-Study of the brain, spinal cord and nervous system.
+Related to the brain, spinal cord, or general nervous system disorders.
+Study of the brain, spinal cord, and nervous system.

-Chemicals that enable neurotransmission (aka synaptic transmission) – the process by which signalling molecules are released by a neuron – and transmits messages across the synapse.
+Chemicals that enable neurotransmission (aka synaptic transmission) – the process by which signaling molecules are released by a neuron – and transmits messages across the synapse.

-A neutral antagonist has no activity in the absence of an agonist or inverse agonist but can block the activity of either by competing at the receptor site.
+A neutral antagonist has no activity in the absence of an agonist or inverse agonist but can block the action of either by competing at the receptor site.

-Norepinephrine is responsible for the “flight or fight” effect, and its main function is to mobilize the brain and body for action.
+Norepinephrine is responsible for the “flight or fight” effect, and its primary function is to mobilize the brain and body for action.

-Octopamine is a neurotransmitter that closely resembles norepinephrine.
-Like norepinephrine, octopamine is an excitatory neurotransmitter and hormone that mobilizes the body and nervous system for action.
-It is found in fruits like bitter orange.
-Epirenor, Norden, and Norfen are three examples of octopamine available as a prescription drug.
+Octopamine is a neurotransmitter that closely resembles norepinephrine, and it is found in fruits like bitter oranges.
+Epirenor, Norden, and Norfen are three examples of octopamine available as prescription drugs.

 The study and treatment of cancer.